-- B. Notwithstanding the above, the Associate Dean for Academic Affairs shall not approve any application for a status change, unless: - 1. the student, if currently a part-time student that is seeking to change to full-time status, has completed all first-year required courses as defined within this Handbook in § XII.F.1; - 2. the student, if currently a part-time student that is seeking to change to full-time status, has a cumulative GPA of at least a 2.800; - 3. the student, if currently a part-time student that is seeking to change to full-time status, has not received a final grade below a "C" during his/her first-year required courses; - 4. the student has sought and acquired a positive recommendation from a School of Law professor from whom he/she has taken a class; - 5. the student, if receiving financial aid, has met with a Financial Aid Officer and received appropriate counseling on the effect of changing status; - 7. an available seat exists within the anticipated cohort; and - 8. the change in status adheres to sound academic standards and does not adversely impact the cohort in which the student is enrolled or the cohort in which the student seeks to transfer his/her enrollment.
+- 1. approve the application; - 2. deny the application; - 3. request additional information prior to issuing a decision; and/or - 4. require that the student seek and receive counseling provided by the University. - B. Notwithstanding the above, the Associate Dean for Academic Affairs shall not approve any application for a status change, unless: - 1. the student, if currently a part-time student that is seeking to change to full-time status, has completed all first-year required courses as defined within this Handbook in § XIII.G.1; - 2. the student, if currently a part-time student that is seeking to change to full-time status, has a cumulative GPA of at least a 2.800; - 3. the student, if currently a part-time student that is seeking to change to full-time status, has not received a final grade below a "C" during his/her first-year required courses; - 4. the student has sought and acquired a positive recommendation from a School of Law professor from whom he/she has taken a class;

+- 5. the student, if receiving financial aid, has met with a Financial Aid Officer and received appropriate counseling on the effect of changing status; - 6. an available seat exists within the anticipated cohort; and - 7. the change in status adheres to sound academic standards and does not adversely impact the cohort in which the student is enrolled or the cohort in which the student seeks to transfer his/her enrollment.